 This flexibility is supported by cognitive devices, such as selective memory and forgetting, because these are oral societies and do not routinely rely on written rules.
-As shown by Goody (1977), there are a series of consequences in the fact that norms are unwritten and rely on individual memory and oral agreements between individuals.
-What an individual remembers is shaped by many factors, in particular the status of those who interact and power relationships that are involved .
+There are a series of consequences in the fact that norms are unwritten and rely on individual memory and oral agreements between individuals (Goody 1977).
+What an individual remembers is shaped by many factors, in particular the status of those who interact and power relationships that are involved 19.
 Memories held by individuals by definition differ, and hence are sources of disagreements: they may create overlapping tenure rights that are unwritten, as this helps adapt to shocks and unexpected circumstances.
 Unwritten rules allow for negotiations on what is more optimal to remember or forget (filiations, events, and the like).
 In many developing countries economic reforms institute written property rights (for example on land), which are supposed to secure them and hence have a positive impact on incomes.
-It often results, however, in an increase in conflicts: rights meant to be flexible, negotiable and forgettable become fixed, and moreover reflect a frozen state of affairs that is dynamic and changing.
+It often results, however, in an increase in conflicts: rights meant to be flexible, negotiable and forgettable become fixed, and moreover 'freeze' a state of affairs that is dynamic and changing.

-&lt;sup>17 As highlighted long ago by the Russian psychologist Lev Vigotsky; see Boyer (1994).
+19 As highlighted long ago by the Russian psychologist Lev Vigotsky; see Boyer (1994).